-Wayfinding plays a crucial role at airports.
-In this blog post you will learn how digital signage can help an airport to optimally guide passengers through the airport terminal and enhance the overall traveler’s experience.
+Digital Airport Signage plays a crucial role at airports.
+In this blog post, you will learn how digital signage can help an airport to optimally guide passengers through the airport terminal and enhance the overall traveller’s experience.

 Anyone who has ever has been to an airport knows the situation.
 You arrive at an overcrowded terminal building not really feeling comfortable.
 Above everything else, you want to be assured that you are not going to miss your flight.
 After checking in, finding your way to the gate is not always clear, the rows at the security are longer than expected, and the public announcement system urgently requesting passengers of other flights to proceed to their gate.
 Once you finally arrive at your gate, the flight turns out to be delayed and all your stress was unnecessary.

 This shows how important good wayfinding together with up-to-date information can be.
-This is not only true for passengers, but certainly also for the airport and its airlines.
-If travelers do not feel comfortable, they may choose another airport next time.
+This is not only true for passengers but certainly also for the airport and its airlines.
+If travellers do not feel comfortable, they may choose another airport next time.
 If passengers arrive too late at the gate then the airline may lose its slot for take-off which can be a very costly affair.

 Many airports are aware of the need for good signage, but they do not always choose the right solution.
-For instance, a nice-looking App is developed for smart phones, hoping that travelers will install the app and use it.
+For instance, a nice-looking App is developed for smartphones, hoping that travellers will install the app and use it.
 However, hope is not a strategy and passengers do not let themselves be pushed into an active role to solve the wayfinding problem of the airport.
 So the airport needs to look for an alternative solution.

 The solution for this is to switch over to dynamic signage using digital screens.
 The usage of digital screens for showing information is called digital signage.
 But digital signage is not just the digital variant of static signage.
 It’s much more.